Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 `swarm.gdplogd.gdpname`		(file: `gdplogd`)

 > This is a user-friendly name for the name of the log daemon.
-You'll need this for creating GCLs, as described below.
+You'll need this for creating GOBs, as described below.
 If you don't specify this, the name is chosen randomly each time gdplogd starts up, which would be very inconvenient.